 With a name like the Sunshine Coast, it’s fair to say the coastline hogs most of the attention.
 But, it’s about time you and the crew discover the Sunshine Coast Hinterland overlooking the beach action below.

-Ditch the sleep-in, jump in your hired 4WD and head south-west to Mapleton National Park.
+Ditch the sleep-in, jump in a hire car and head south-west to Mapleton National Park.
 As the coast falls further into your rearview mirror, wind down the car windows and breathe in a big gulp of the fresh air.
 You’ll feel like you are a world away as you drive through the dense greenery with nothing but your family and good tunes.
 The drive takes under an hour so you can be sure that ‘are we there yet?’ is kept to a minimum.